 * Dollar maintains bulk of gains made on robust payrolls report

-* Euro largely shrugs off fall in German output
+* Euro largely shrugs off fall in German production

-LONDON, Aug 8 (Reuters) - The dollar inched down for a second day on Tuesday, still holding on to most of the gains made on Friday after strong U.S. jobs data even though investors remain unconvinced that the Federal Reserve will hike rates again this year.
+TOKYO, Aug 8 (Reuters) - The dollar steadied in Asian trading on Tuesday, maintaining most of the gains it made on last week's robust employment data that kept hope alive that the U.S. Federal Reserve could still increase interest rates this year.

-Investors are also awaiting clues as to when the Fed will begin shrinking its $4.2 trillion bond portfolio.
+Investors also await clues as to when the Fed will begin shrinking its $4.2 trillion bond portfolio.

 "The September meeting is where we are anticipating the identification of the start date and we would not be surprised to see it start in an almost an immediate fashion," he said.